markus7017/org.openhab.binding.rachio/README.md

 ## Discovery

-_Describe the available auto-discovery features here.
-Mention for what it works and what needs to be kept in mind when using it._
 The device setup is read from the Cloude setup, so it shares the same items as the Smartphone and Web Apps, so there is no special setup required.
 In fact all Apps (including this binding) control the same device.
 The binding implements monitoring and control functions, but no configuration etc. To change configuration you could use the smartphone App.

 As a result the following things are created
-1xcloud per account
+- 1*cloud per account
-nxdevice for each controller
+- one device for each controller
-nxzone for each zone on any controller
+- n zones for each zone on any controller

 Example: 2 controllers with 8 zones each under the same account creates 19 things (1xbridge, 2xdevice, 16xzone).

 ## Binding Configuration

 If the apikey is configured in the rachio.cfg file a bridge thing is created dynamically and device discovery starts.